lifeiswilde/textract-ai/README.md

 Despite advancements in OCR technology, achieving perfect accuracy remains a challenge.
 The quality of the extracted text often depends on factors such as image resolution, font variations, layout complexities, and noise in the document.

 TextractAI aims to address these limitations and enhance the accuracy of text recognition from documents.
-By leveraging a combination of OCR techniques and advanced natural language processing capabilities, TextractAI goes beyond traditional OCR approaches to deliver more reliable and precise text extraction results.
+By leveraging a combination of OCR techniques and LLMs (OpenAI), TextractAI goes beyond traditional OCR approaches to deliver more reliable and precise text extraction results.

 ## Features